Samarssj/movie-review-sentiment-analysis/README.md

 | Random Forest | 0.5109 |

-**Best model:** Linear SVM (TF-IDF, unigrams+bigrams, C=0.3 after tuning), calibrated with `CalibratedClassifierCV` in the app so it can output class probabilities.
+**Best model:** Linear SVM (TF-IDF, unigrams+bigrams, C=0.3 after tuning), calibrated with `CalibratedClassifierCV` in the app so it can output class probabilities

 ## Notes & limitations
 - Labels are 5-class ordinal sentiment (0=negative … 4=positive) on short Rotten Tomatoes sub-phrases,